ABOUT ME AND MY WORK

 A space to heal

 Counselling is not just a place to be heard.
 It’s a place you can make sense of how the physical body interacts with the emotional.
-To find out that you might have missed out on something and experience it.
 To have your feelings validated and embody what that feels like.
 To make sense of past events, how it effects the present and break free of unhelpful ways of being.
+To find practical ways to get you out of being stuck.

 Therapy is different for everyone.
 Some clients benefit from psycho-education and nutritional guidance whereas others find healing and clarity from experiential sessions.
 We can talk about the way forward together.